charlestietjen/Trilogy-HW-Week-4/pseudo.md

 I like the RPS idea a lot, it's interesting and would let us flex more concepts, unsure if our grade would suffer from deviating from trivia.

+write a function that displays a countdown, give just 10 seconds per "question" for RPS game, if actual trivia allow 30.

 ## JS